Small Business Insurance Company Comparison

 Compare Providers Before Getting Quotes

 Before getting quotes, look into top companies for both affordability and customer service reputations online.
 Explore for information using online guides, research into consumer forums, and industry research organizations like A.M.
 Best and J.D.
 Power to understand how good service is.
-You may also want to ask other similar businesses in your area about who they find to be reputable and affordable providers to get a more personal perspective.
+Consider asking other similar businesses in your area about who they find to be reputable and affordable providers to get a more personal perspective.
+You'll also want to research how efficiently companies handle commercial insurance claims since the claims experience is just as important as the initial policy purchase.

 - 4